- Public Works Home

 Public Works Maintenance diligently follows weather reports, monitors our weather stations and road conditions, prepares for and is on the ready for weather events.
 Often City crews get started in the early hours to eliminate commuting hazards or mitigate very snowy or icy conditions.
 In the event of snowfall where plowing is required the City of Lake Oswego has four dump trucks with plows and sanders, and one truck with just a sander.
 The City also has a front-end loader that can be outfitted with chains and a plow.

 Winter Plowing, Sanding and Anti-Ice Routes

 The City of Lake Oswego has many hills and streets that are typically the first to get slippery or impacted by snow.
-Public Works Operations prioritizes getting to these roads with Anti-Icer, sand and/or plowing as well main arterials, collectors and bus routes.
+Public Works Maintenance prioritizes getting to these roads with anti-icer, sand and/or plowing as well main arterials, collectors and bus routes.